JustGinoo/JustGinoo/README.md

-                        My name is Gino and I'm a hobby developer and server Owner of WildSMP from Germany.
-Mainly working with Skript and starting to learn Java
+                        My name is Gino and I'm a hobby developer from Germany.
+                        I worked with skript for minecraft for a long time, but now im learning to code html and java.
 <br>

 # 🙋‍♂️ About me